Last Updated on December 10, 2024

 Looking Ahead

-The new Temporary Work visa is a great opportunity for employers looking to send employees to Saudi Arabia for short-term work or projects without having to apply for work permits or residence in the country.
-Foreign national employees will now be able to have the option of taking multiple short-term work trips in and out of Saudi Arabia over a one-year period.
+The new Temporary Work visa offers employers an opportunity to send employees to Saudi Arabia for short-term work or projects.
+It eliminates the need to apply for work permits or residence in the country.
+Foreign national employees will now be able to take multiple short-term work trips in and out of Saudi Arabia over a one-year period.

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult an Envoy-affiliated attorney or another qualified professional.